topihenrik/codes-forum/README.md

 Fullstack application made for the "Advanced Web Applications" course as a final project.
 The frontend and backend are both included in this monorepo.
 Apollo GraphQL, TypeScript, React.js, MongoDB and CI/CD are some of the concepts that were utilized in this project.
 The features of the application can be tested by the reviewer in the live version.

 ## Live preview
-❗Removal of content such as Users, Posts and Comments has not been implemented❗

 https://sparkling-glade-4102.fly.dev/